Faculty & Staff

 Dr. Carlo is an Associate Professor at the University of South Florida in the Department of Child and Family Studies.
 She joined USF in 2017 as part of the USF Rightpath Research and Innovation Center.

 Dr. Carlo specializes in bilingualism and literacy development in children and adults and is involved in multiple projects involving these areas.
-Dr. Carlo’s research focuses on the cognitive processes underlying reading in a second language and in understanding the cross-language transfer of reading skills and how it affects the development of such skills.
+Her research focuses on the cognitive processes underlying reading in a second language and in understanding the cross-language transfer of reading skills and how it affects the development of such skills.

 She is also interested in generating educational interventions that support first- and second-language development, particularly around vocabulary.
 She has been involved in grants funded through the National Institute of Health and the Institute for Educational Sciences and has authored multiple publications.
 She earned her doctorate in Psychology at the University of Massachusetts Amherst.
 She was previously on the faculty at the University of Texas, Harvard Graduate School of Education and at the University of Miami.
 She is a member of the American Educational Research Association and the International Reading Association.